By Kevin Kianka, Director of Haag BIM/Modeling Program

 Kevin Kianka, P.E., Director of Haag BIM/Modeling Program, 07/2015

-Kevin Kianka, P.E., serves as the Director of BIM/Modeling Program for Haag 3D Solutions, overseeing the office production of deliverables for clients, in addition to serving as a Project Manager on multiple projects.
+Kevin Kianka, P.E., serves as the Director of BIM/Modeling Program for Haag Technical Services, overseeing the office production of deliverables for clients, in addition to serving as a Project Manager on multiple projects.
 He recently spearheaded the effort to petition for and obtain Haag’s FAA Section 333 Exemption.
 See his profile and contact information here.